gergoerdi/generic-syntax/README.md

 =======================================================

-This repository contains Agda code for the paper "Generic description The aim is a library that given a description of a language, will deliver the following functionality to the user:
+This repository contains Agda code for the paper "Generic description of well-scoped, well-typed syntaxes".
+The aim is a library that given a description of a language, will deliver the following functionality to the user:

 * A representation of syntactically valid, but not necessarily well-scoped formulas `Form : Set`